 We saved some time on the design.
 It only took us 1 1/2 hours, not the 2 hours we quoted.
 This saving is passed onto the client and we deduct £20 (+VAT) from the final invoice.

 There were a few problems with the 3D printing.
-The first full size ornament failed to print fully due to a power cut.
-However this was not the fault of he client, nor had they changed the project scope.
+The first full-size ornament failed to print fully due to a power cut.
+However this was not the fault of the client, nor had they changed the project scope.
 Therefore we do not pass this additional cost onto the client.

 The client asks if we could post the items to them.
-This is a change to original project scope so this cost is added to the clients invoice.
+This is a change to the original project scope so this cost is added to the client’s invoice.

 The client is reminded that because of the nature of the material used for the 3D printed parts they are not suitable for children under the age of 14 and that are for ornamental and evaluation use only.
 When we pack the products for posting we include a copy of the Material Technical Data Sheet and Material Safety Data Sheet for their records.
 We also remind the client that if they wish to use the parts outside of the agreed project scope they would need to invest in further toxicological and physical testing.

-If you would like to know more about our product design service please us the form below, or use our contact page.
+If you would like to know more about our product design service please call 01373 801803 or use or contact page.